Choosing the perfect kind of transportation to use on your vacation is no joke.

 Another thing is the stops or stations that you’d need to use might be inconveniently located which would result in a lot of walking or many transfers, thus losing time that you could otherwise spend sightseeing.

-Taxi or a rideshare such as Uber
+#3 Taxi or rideshare such as Uber

 If you’re not willing to rent a car or take public transport, using a taxi or rideshare is another viable way of getting around on a vacation.